A traffic jam, a nightmare boss, a toxic relationship.

 Helpful Resources From PositivePsychology.com

 Stress can come from many sources, and as a helping professional, it can be hard to know where to start.
-To get the ball rolling, we’ve provided some helpful tools and exercises from our Positive Psychology Toolkit that you can use in your sessions with clients.
+To get the ball rolling, we’ve collated some helpful tools and exercises below that you can use in your sessions with clients.

 - 17 Stress & Burnout Prevention Exercises